How MVP Development Helps Startups Secure Funding

 Examples of high-fidelity MVPs include:

-Founders Chesky and Gebbia took a minimalist approach to testing their idea.
-Their MVP focused on addressing a single problem with few features.
 By validating one core idea, Airbnb established a clear foundation for growth.

 The Instagram MVP was a mobile check-in and photo-sharing app called BURBN.
-After founders Kevin Systrom and Mike Krieger recognized the popularity of the photo feature, they switched gears, narrowing their focus to photo-sharing.
+After founders Kevin Systrom and Mike Krieger identified the popularity of the photo feature, they switched gears, narrowing their focus to photo-sharing.
 Instagram’s simplicity helped it gain momentum and become an app valued at $1 billion when Facebook acquired it in 2012.

-Uber started out as a simple app that allowed users to request a black car service in San Francisco.
-Its MVP, then called UberCab, focused on a handful of features that let users book and pay for rides.
-Initially, the MVP was only released to a small pool of beta users who could only access the app by invitation.
+Uber started as a simple app that allowed users to request a black car service in San Francisco called UberCab.
+This MVP focused on a handful of features that let users book and pay for rides, released to a small pool of beta users who could only access the app by invitation.

 Uber recognized a need for convenient, on-demand transportation.
 The app sought to simplify the traditional methods of hailing a cab, especially in areas with limited cab availability.
 Initially, the app focused on high-end black car service within San Francisco.